-- Before baking, dough can be wrapped in wax paper and chilled in refrigerator for 30 minutes to provide firmer dough for cutout cookies.
+- To make cut out cookies, roll out dough to 1/4 inch thickness and cut out egg shapes.
+Use a straw to poke holes in the dough.
+Before baking, dough can be wrapped in wax paper and chilled in refrigerator for 30 minutes to provide firmer dough for cutout cookies.

-- Remove from oven once done and cool completely on a wire rack.
+- Remove from oven once done and cool on a wire rack.

 - Fill in the outlines with the thinned icing, using a toothpick to guide to edges and pop large air bubbles.

 - To add on the “flat” designs, use a thinned icing in a contrasting color directly on top of the wet icing.